goat-community/goat-docs/docs/toolbox/accessibility_indicators/gravity.md

 ## 1. Explanation

-Visualized as a color-coded hexagonal grid, heatmaps take into account real-world transport and street networks to compute accessibility.
+Visualized as a color-coded hexagonal grid, the heatmap takes into account real-world transport and street networks to compute accessibility.
 After specifying a *routing type* (Walk, Bicycle, etc.), *opportunity layer* and *travel time limit*, the result will display a color-coded hexagonal grid for all areas accessible under these conditions.
 The color scale refers to local accessibility.

 :::info INFO